unmonitarr/unmonitarr/README.md

 ### Will this slow down my downloads?

 Only by the configured `DELAY_MINUTES`.
-This is intentional - you're trading a small delay for eliminating fake downloads entirely.
+This is intentional - you're trading a small delay for reducing fake downloads.

 ### Can I exclude specific movies or shows?